wso2/docs-choreo-dev/en/docs/ipaas/micro-integrator/develop-integrations-with-integration-studio.md

 changing default configurations like port offset, hostname, and other critical settings might break the internal communication.
 Therefore, it's advisable to avoid modifying them unless it's necessary.

-A sample `deployment.toml` configuration to configure JMS transport is looks like below.
-Also refer to the [MI Config Catalog](https://apim.docs.wso2.com/en/latest/reference/config-catalog-mi/) to know more about configuring Micro Integrator.
+Below is a sample `deployment.toml` configuration for configuring JMS transport.
+Refer to the [MI Config Catalog](https://apim.docs.wso2.com/en/latest/reference/config-catalog-mi/) for more information about configuring the Micro Integrator.

 ```
 [[transport.jms.sender]]